tomitank/tomitankChess/README.md

 Usage:
 -----------------------------
-- tomitankChess (with node.js) run in Arena, in WinBoard and in Lichess as well.
+- tomitankChess (with node.js) run in Arena, in WinBoard and in Cutechess as well.

 - Example for Arena GUI with node.js
   + Comand line: direct acces to node.exe (C:\Program Files\nodejs\node.exe)